intjelic/python-sfml/doc/source/api/audio.rst

    As a sound stream, a music is played in its own thread in order not to block the rest of the program.
-This means that you can leave the music alone after calling :meth:`play`, it will manage itself very well.
+This means that you can leave the music alone after calling :meth:`~SoundStream.play`, it will manage itself very well.

       Usage example::